rezapaki1376/Design-Project/code/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).

-### `store`
+### `server`

-This directory contains your Vuex store files.
-Creating a file in this directory automatically activates Vuex.
+This directory contains all files related to the application server enabled by Nuxt.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).
+The folder is subdivided into controllers, a models and routes as well as initialization/seeing files and configuration files.